 Algorithm Selection Algorithm selection is typically based on models of algorithm performance, learned during a separate offline training sequence, which can be prohibitively expensive.
 In recent work, they adopted an online approach, in which a performance model is iteratively updated and used to guide selection on a sequence of problem instances.
 The resulting exploration-exploitation trade-off was represented as a bandit problem with expert advice, using an existing solver for this game, but this required using an arbitrary bound on algorithm runtimes, thus invalidating the optimal regret of the solver.
 In this research, a simpler framework was proposed for representing algorithm selection as a bandit problem, using partial information and an unknown bound on losses.

 In this multi-armed bandit tutorial, we discussed the exploration vs. exploitation dilemma.
-We popularized with the approach to solve this problem with the Upper Confidence Bound algorithm.
+We popularized the approach to solve this problem with the Upper Confidence Bound algorithm.
 Then we implemented this algorithm in Python.
-We considered the differences between multi-armed bandit and A/B testing and found out which one is the best for both long term and short term applications.
+We considered the differences between a multi-armed bandit and A/B testing and found out which one is the best for both long-term and short-term applications.
 Finally, we see the applications of multiple-armed bandit in various aspects of our real life.

 Hope this article helped you to grab the concepts of this phenomenon.
 Please share your thoughts on this discussion in the comments.